infinitered/ignite/packages/ignite-basic-structure/templates/App/Config/README.md

 ### Config Folder
 All application specific configuration falls in this folder.

-`DebugSettings.js` is used for development-wide globals.
+`DebugConfig.js` is used for development-wide globals.
-`ReactotronConfig.js` is used for Reactotron client settings.
+`AppConfig.js` is used for Reactotron client settings.

+Added ignite plugins will create new config files or modify these.